-DOE's Energy Sector PNT Profile Focus
+DOE's Energy Sector PNT Profile - March 2021

 - Addresses the unique needs of the Energy Sector - Electricity, oil and natural gas subsectors - Profile focuses on timing.
-Positioning and navigation do not need precise time in electricity subsector. - The Department of Transportation will address position and navigation aspects that may relate to asset management, field crew deployment, drone operations, etc. - Profile focuses on electricity applications in the microsecond (μs) class of timing precision and accuracy - Less accurate timing needs, which can be met via networks (NTP) or radio (e.g., WWVB), are declared out of scope - We determined that the oil and gas subsector does not require precise time in the μs accuracy y Sector Position, ation, and Time indlebeck repared for the U.S. Department of Energy refer Contract DE-AC05-76RL01830
+Positioning and navigation do not need precise time in electricity subsector - The Department of Transportation will address position and navigation aspects that may relate to asset management, field crew deployment, drone operations, etc. - Profile focuses on electricity applications in the microsecond (μs) class of timing precision and accuracy - Less accurate timing needs, which can be met via networks (NTP) or radio (e.g., WWVB), are declared out of scope - We determined that the oil and gas subsector does not require precise time with μs accuracy y Sector Position, ation, and Time indlebeck